Olivia0514/Power_BI/README.md

 ### Project Insights
-1. Revenue Contribution:
+✅ Revenue Contribution:
     - Total revenue: $195.32M.
     - EMEA region leads with 37.73% ($73.69M), followed by APAC (24.97%) and Americas (24.87%).
-2. Client Insights:
+✅ Client Insights:
     - Top clients include Zuniga Group ($86,700) and Zamora-Jackson ($63,600).
-3. Department Performance:
+✅Department Performance:
     - Revenue is highest in the Management department, followed by Advisory and Audit.
-4. Monthly Trends:
+✅Monthly Trends:
     - Revenue exhibits fluctuations, with consistent growth observed in specific months like March and August.

 ### Final Conclusion